CalVet Veterans Benefit Enhancement Program (VBE)

 My HealtheVet website

-24/7 self-service for appointments, prescriptions, and physician communications.
+MyHealtheVet offers 24/7 self-service for appointments, prescriptions, and physician communication.

 Estate Asset Recovery

-Medi-Cal is a cost recovery program, and on your passing, they can recover the costs of care from your estate.
+Medi-Cal is a cost recovery program.
+On your passing, the State can recover the costs of care from your estate.

-Up to a 90 day supply mailed to your home.
+Up to a 90 day supply of prescriptions can be mailed to your home.

-The VA is the leading expert in working with service connected conditions.
+VA physicians are the most knowledgeable in working with service connected conditions.

 What is estate asset recovery?